KDL wiki

 From debian/ubuntu packages

-Installing source with CMake
+Building source with plain CMake

-• goto your kdl-dir
+• goto your orocos_kdl directory

 mkdir <kdl-dir>/build ; cd <kdl-dir>/build